 Both arguments have merit.
 However, regardless of what side you choose, be careful about advocating for more government control.
 There is a reason why we do not like the state meddling in our lives.
 On the other hand, there could be situations in which government involvement is necessary.
 As a movement, we will need to decide if censorship on social media is one of these instances.

 Either way, we know that the far left wants to silence us.
 It’s why they do their best to keep conservatives out of the media, our universities, and entertainment industry.
 While we work towards preventing them from silencing us, we must not lose our focus on continuing to get our message heard through other means.
 It may not seem like it, but conservatives have gained some ground in the culture war.
-Let’s not give it up.We value your comments!
-Please weigh in on our comment section below.
+Let’s not give it up.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com